lammps/lammps/doc/src/thermo_style.rst

            tpcpu = time per CPU second
            spcpu = timesteps per CPU second
-           cpuremain = estimated CPU time remaining in run part = which partition (0 to Npartition-1) this is timeremain = remaining time in seconds on timer timeout. atoms = # of atoms
+           cpuremain = estimated CPU time remaining in run nprocs = # of processors (MPI tasks) simulation is running on part = which partition (0 to Npartition-1) this is timeremain = remaining time in seconds on timer timeout atoms = # of atoms
            temp = temperature
            press = pressure